hydrusnetwork/hydrus/docs/running_from_source.md

 2. **MAKE A BACKUP OF EVERYTHING**
 3. Delete any test database you made from the "running from source" install's `db` directory.
 4. Move the contents of `~/Library/Hydrus` to your "running from source" install's `db` directory.
-5. Run your "running from source" again--it should load your old db no problem!
+5. Run your "running from source" install again--it should load your old db no problem!
 6. Update your backup routine to point to the new "running from source" install location.

 _Note that these jobs are essentially the same as making a [clean install](getting_started_installing.md#clean_installs) in a new location._